St Michael & All Angels Church is commemorating the Centenary of the Armistice, which marked the end of World War 1 on November 11th 1918.

 - You can see more details, and pictures of Violet Long from her family’s album, at our WW1 Project website, together with details of 127 servicemen named on our war memorials.
 The Project has been supported by the Heritage Lottery Fund.
 You can see a list of The Fallen – year by year here; and The Fallen – road by road here.
 The exhibitions represent a fraction of the research material on the website.
 There are links to images from the four previous exhibitions here.

-- More than 500 poppies have been knitted by the congregation and will be displayed on the Parish Memorial – the rood screen at the heart of the church.
+- More than 500 poppies have been knitted by the congregation and are displayed on the Parish Memorial – the rood screen at the heart of the church – and around the church.
 The Holy Rood in Memory of those Fallen in the War was unveiled on Saturday September 28th 1918.
 The bronze plaque next to it, inscribed with the names submitted by the congregation of the 91 Fallen from the Parish, was finalised some months later in 1919.

-- Our Choral Requiem Mass will start at 9.45am on Remembrance Sunday November 11th 2018, followed by a procession to the Bedford Park Memorial Seat outside the Parish Hall.
-A special Remembrance Sunday Evensong at 6.30pm will include music, poems and readings.
-All welcome.
+- Our Choral Requiem Mass on Remembrance Sunday, November 11th 2018, was followed by a procession to the Bedford Park Memorial Seat outside the Parish Hall.
+You can see pictures here.
+A special Remembrance Sunday Evensong included music, poems and readings.